The View from Jesus Land, USA

 My great-grandpa was the only member of my mom’s side of the family never to abandon the Democratic Party for the Republicans.
 He would not leave the political party of his father.
 Similarly, a friend of my family’s who worked as a lawyer in a small Midwestern town for many years kept his Democratic Party affiliation because it was his father’s party.
 He made a point of telling people that he didn’t vote for Bill Clinton, and he was worried that his party affiliation might get him in trouble when he was appointed to a judgeship that would subsequently be subjected to the will of the voters.
 He didn’t need to be worried.
 In Jesus Land, an aging conservative white man who will not stop being a registered Democrat out of a sense of filial duty is about as remarkable as a cornfield.

-One of my uncles, the pastor who brought a shofar back from a trip to Israel, owns the cornfield adjacent to his house.
+One of my uncles, the pastor who brought a shofar back from a trip to Israel, owns several acres of the cornfield adjacent to his house.
 He has someone else cultivate and harvest it, but in a way it’s a return to his roots.
 Before getting kicked off the land and thereby embarking on a sort of accidental post-war American Dream story, my maternal grandpa, this uncle’s father, was a farmer.
 He was a farmer because that’s what his father and his father and his father had done, not because he liked farming.
 When the farmland my grandpa was renting was sold out from under him well before I was born, he ended up going to work in a machine parts factory.
 Promoted early and often, my grandpa retired as a civically engaged pillar of the community and an executive vice president in the company that owned the factory.

 Papo, as we grandkids called him (we called our grandma Mimi), taught me to fish when I was a small child.
 He didn’t really like fishing, but this was something that men were supposed to do with their sons and grandsons.
 I was a bookish kid.
 I liked nature and being outside, but I don’t really care for fishing either.
 Thankfully, I somehow managed to avoid learning to play golf.